humdrum-tools/vhv-documentation/filters/index.md

 The last line has been changed from `!!!filter:` to `!!!Xfilter:` which indicates that the filter has been applied to the data.

-Filters use the same code library as [Humdrum Extras](http://extras.humdrum.org), so an equivalent way to transpose the data using the command-line `transpose` tool would be:
+Filters use the same code library as Humdrum Extras (specifically [humlib](http://humlib.humdrum.org) which is a C++ parsing library for Humdrum files), so an equivalent way to transpose the data using the command-line `transpose` tool would be: